-Did you know that your period can tell you a lot about your health?
-The American College of Obstetricians and Gynecologists published a report that a female’s menstrual cycle should be used as a vital sign much like temperature, blood pressure, and pulse.
-Your menstrual cycle is governed by your hormone health which controls numerous functions in the body, including metabolism, heart rate, and respiration rates.
+Did you know that your period can tell a lot about your health?
+The American College of Obstetricians and Gynecologists reported that a female’s menstrual cycle should be a vital sign like temperature, blood pressure, and pulse.
+Your hormone health affects your menstrual cycle, which controls numerous bodily functions, including metabolism, heart rate, and respiration rates.

 What Is a Normal Period?

-During your period, your uterine sheds its lining.
+During your period, your uterus sheds its lining.
 Typically, a period lasts between three and seven days, and the average menstrual cycle is between 28 and 32 days.
-Many women experience various symptoms in varying degrees such as breast tenderness, bloating, food cravings, headaches, cramps, fatigue, and mood swings.
+Many women experience various symptoms in varying degrees, such as breast tenderness, bloating, food cravings, headaches, cramps, fatigue, and mood swings.

 You can determine what a “normal” period is like for you by tracking the severity of your symptoms, the duration of your period, the length of your menstrual cycle, and the color of your period blood.
-Once you have that knowledge, you will be able to identify changes quickly and report them to your doctor to ensure you have no underlying health conditions.
+Once you have that knowledge, you can quickly identify changes and report them to your doctor to ensure no underlying health conditions.

 Period Blood Color Meaning

-One of the best ways to identify potential issues is to take a look at your period color.
+One of the best ways to identify potential issues is to look at your period color.
 Period blood can alert you to thyroid issues, hormone imbalances, Polycystic ovary syndrome (PCOS), and much more.
-Period blood can be a host of colors from pink, bright red, and brown.
-Let’s take a look at what each color may mean and when you should contact your doctor.
+Period blood can be a host of colors, including pink, bright red, and brown.
+Let’s examine what each color may mean and when you should contact your doctor.

-Bright Red Blood – Bright red blood is fresh blood and is the sign of a normal, healthy period.
-This typically occurs at the beginning of your cycle.
+Bright Red Blood – Bright red blood is fresh and a sign of a standard, healthy period, typically occurring at the beginning of your cycle.

-Dark Red Blood with Clots – Some clotting is normal; however, if your clots are larger than the size of a quarter, it can indicate a hormonal imbalance, such as high estrogen or low progesterone.
-If you are experiencing clots, try to reduce the consumption of sugar, dairy, and soy products.
+Dark Red Blood with Clots—Some clotting is normal; however, if your clots are more significant than a quarter, they can indicate a hormonal imbalance, such as high estrogen or low progesterone.
+If you are experiencing clots, reduce your consumption of sugar, dairy, and soy products.
 Another reason for clotting is fibroids.
-Although fibroids are typically benign, they can still cause a lot of pain.
+Although fibroids are typically benign, they can still cause much pain.

 Gray and Red Blood – Gray and red blood can be a sign that you have a gynecological infection.
-It is imperative that you seek out help from a women’s health doctor to ensure the right treatment can be given.
-If you notice gray tissue that looks similar to liver, it can be a sign that you are pregnant and having a miscarriage.
+You must seek help from a women’s health doctor as soon as possible.
+If you notice gray tissue that looks similar to the liver, it can be a sign that you are pregnant and having a miscarriage.
 Treatment for both of these is vital to your gynecological health.
 If treatment is not received ASAP, it can permanently damage your uterus or cervix, resulting in infertility.

 Watery Looking Blood

-Watery looking blood could be an indication that you have a nutritional deficiency.
+Watery-looking blood could be an indication that you have a nutritional deficiency.
 If your flow is diluted and has a whitish appearance, it can be a sign of anemia.
-In case you notice a lighter colored period than is ordinary, watch your cycle.
-When it doesn’t change in two or three cycles, contact your women’s healthcare professional.
+If you notice a lighter-colored period than is ordinary, watch your cycle.
+Contact your women’s healthcare professional when it doesn’t change in two or three cycles.

 Heavy Blood Flow

 The flow rate of a period will vary from individual to individual.
-Heavy flow is defined as flow lasting longer than seven days as well as needing to change your tampon every two hours or less.
-Some of the common causes of heavy menstrual flow include fibroids, hypothyroidism, and slow clotting process.
+Heavy flow lasts longer than seven days, and you must change your tampon every two hours or less.
+Some of the common causes of heavy menstrual flow include fibroids, hypothyroidism, and a slow clotting process.
 In addition to this, certain medications can affect your bleeding, including non-hormonal copper IUDs, the Depo Provera shot, and certain birth control pills.
 Excess or heavy vaginal bleeding can lead to iron deficiency or anemia.

 Irregular Cycle